keboola/connection-docs/storage/byodb.md

 permalink: /storage/byodb/
 ---

-In certain cases you are able to use your own Snowflake account to host the data from Keboola Connection.
-Currently, we only support this for the Snowflake backend.
+In certain cases you are able to use your own Snowflake/BigQuery account to host the data from Keboola Connection.
+Currently, we only support this for the Snowflake and BigQuery backend.

 ## Snowflake